Nabilety/Case-Automatisering-af-Byggesagsbehandling/README.md

 ---
 ## Deployment
-The model and vectorizer are saved as <mark>.pkl</mark> files and can be integrated into any Python-based system.
+The model and features are saved as <mark>.pkl</mark> files and can be integrated into any Python-based system.

 ---
 ## Contributing